 The Company's U.S. non-advisor employees who were hired prior to April of 2019 are generally eligible for the Ameriprise Financial Retirement Plan (the "Retirement Plan"), a noncontributory defined benefit plan which is a qualified plan under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 However, effective April 2020, the Company no longer enrolled new employees in the Retirement Plan.
 Funding of costs for the Retirement Plan complies with the applicable minimum funding requirements specified by ERISA and is held in a trust.
 The Retirement Plan is a cash balance plan by which the employees' accrued benefits are based on notional account balances, which are maintained for each individual.
 Each pay period these balances are credited with an amount equal to a percentage of eligible compensation as defined by the Retirement Plan (which includes, but is not limited to, base pay, performance based incentive pay, commissions, shift differential and overtime).
 The percentage ranges from 2.5% to 10% depending on several factors including years of service as of April 2020 and will no longer increase with more years of service.
-Employees' balances are also credited with a fixed rate of interest that is updated each January 1 and is based on the average of the daily five-year U.S. Treasury Note yields for the previous October 1 through November 30, with a minimum crediting rate of 5%.
+Employees' balances are also credited with a fixed rate of interest that is updated each January 1 and is based on the average of the daily five-year U.S. Treasury Note yields for the previous October 1 through November 30, with a minimum crediting rate of 5% and maximum crediting rate of 10%.
+Employees are fully vested after 3 years of service or upon retirement at or after age 65, disability or death while employed.
 Employees have the option to receive annuity payments or a lump sum payout of vested balance at termination or retirement.
-The Retirement Plan's year-end is September 30.